RyanScottLewis/fancy_logger/README.md

-# fancy_logger
+# Fancy Logger

-An easily customize Logger with style.
+An easily customizable logger with style.

 ## Install